 We also consider a strategy TUD (trust-based defection), which is designed to exploit TUC.
 The TUD strategy begins by cooperating, but once the trust threshold $\theta$ is reached, switches to playing defect unconditionally (see also Figure~2 of \cite{han_when_2021})

-The payoff matrix for the five strategies ALLC, ALLD, TFT, TUC and TUD can be written as follows:
+The payoff matrix for the five strategies AllC, AllD, TFT, TUC and TUD can be written as follows:

-For ease of exposition, in the above payoff matrix the payoff for TUC interacting with TUD is written as $\Pi_{TUC,TUD}$, and the payoff for TUD against is written as $\Pi_{TUD,TUC}$.
+For ease of exposition, in the above payoff matrix the payoff for TUC interacting with TUD is written as $\Pi_{TUC,TUD}$, and the payoff for TUD against TUC is written as $\Pi_{TUD,TUC}$.
 These are defined as follows (as in \cite{han_when_2021}),

 These can be understood as follows.
-In the first $\theta$ rounds, before the trust threshold is reached, both TUC and TUD play C and keep checking their partners' actions.
-In each of these rounds they therefore both obtain a payoff $R - \epsilon$.
-Once the trust threshold, $\theta$, is reached, TUC will check the action of its partner only occasionally with probability $p$, while TUD will switch to defecting.
-Suppose that in the next round TUC checks its partner's action, and so finds it to be defecting.
-In this case, it obtains $S$ in the current round and $P-\epsilon$ in the remaining rounds, since it reverts to TFT.
-Otherwise, i.e. if TUC does not check in that round (with probability $1-p$), the process above is iterated for the payoffs calculation.
+In the first $\theta$ rounds, before the trust threshold is reached, both TUC and TUD play C and keep monitoring their partners' actions.
+In each of these rounds they therefore both obtain a payoff $R - \varepsilon$.
+Once the trust threshold $\theta$ is reached, TUC will monitor the action of its partner only occasionally with probability $p$, while TUD will switch to defecting.
+Suppose that in the next round TUC monitors its partner's action and so finds them to be defecting.
+In this case, it obtains $S$ in the current round and $P-\varepsilon$ in the remaining rounds, since it reverts to TFT.
+Otherwise, i.e. if TUC does not monitor in that round (with probability $1-p$), the process above is iterated for the payoffs calculation.